 NATIONAL AMERICAN EAGLE DAY

-Observed each year on June 20th is National American Eagle Day.
-This day is set aside to honor our national symbol, raise awareness for protecting the Bald Eagle, assist in the recovery of their natural environments and take part in educational outreach.
+Each year on June 20th, National American Eagle Day honors our national symbol, raising awareness for protecting the Bald Eagle.
+The day also encourages the recovery of their natural environments while providing educational outreach.

-In the latter 20th century, the Bald Eagle was on the brink of extinction in the continental United States.
+In the latter 20th century, the Bald Eagle hovered on the brink of extinction in the continental United States.
 Eventually, populations recovered and on July 12, 1995, the species was removed from the U.S. Federal Government’s List of Endangered Species and transferred to the List of Threatened Species.
 In June of 2007, as the species continued to thrive, the American Eagle was withdrawn from the List of Endangered and Threatened Wildlife in the Lower 48 States.

-The Bald Eagle’s range includes most of Canada, Alaska, all of the contiguous United States and northern Mexico.
-They can be found near large bodies of open water where there is an abundant food supply and old-growth trees for nesting.
+The Bald Eagle’s range includes most of Canada, Alaska, all of the contiguous United States, and northern Mexico.
+They nest near large bodies of open water where abundant food supplies and old-growth trees abound.

 Opportunistic feeders, Bald Eagles survive mainly on fish, swooping down and snatching them from the water.
 Their nests are the largest nests of any North American bird and the largest tree nests ever recorded for any animal species.
 The largest recorded eagle’s nest was found in St. Petersburg, Florida.
-It measured 9.5 feet in diameter and 20 feet deep.
-It weighed in at nearly 3 tons.
+It measured 9.5 feet in diameter and 20 feet deep and weighed in at nearly 3 tons.

 These majestic raptors tally up quite a list of facts.
 A fully grown female Bald Eagle has a wingspan of 2 meters (7 feet) and weighs 3 to 7 kilograms (7 to 15 pounds).
-The males are slightly smaller.
-They mate for life and live between 20-30 years.
+Male eagles are slightly smaller.
+They also mate for life and live between 20-30 years.
 As a power bird of prey, an eagle’s sharp sense of sight joins powerful muscles, piercing talons, and beak, making them primed for the hunt.